populationgenomics/team-docs/getting_started.md

 "Request Changes".
 Otherwise, once you are happy with the changes and all comments have been addressed, you can "Approve" the PR.

+After approving, you can also merge the PR.
+Unless you added any feedback (even minor one: thoughts, minor suggestions, pointers to something related) - in this case, it's preferrable to leave merging to the author in case the author wants to act on your feedback.

-By default, the reviewer should also merge the PR, unless asked explicitly not to during the review.
-Preferably use "squash merging" to keep the history clean; the exception to this are upstream merges where you want to keep all commits.
+When merging, preferably use "squash merging" to keep the history clean; the exception to this are upstream merges where you want to keep all commits.

-If you are the person whose code is being reviewed and your PR is in the "Request Changes" state, then you’ll need to address their comments by pushing new commit changes or answering questions.
+If you are the person whose code is being reviewed, and your PR is in the "Request Changes" state, then you’ll need to address their comments by pushing new commit changes or answering questions.
 Once you are done, then you can dismiss their review towards the bottom of the Conversation page.